 Reporter’s Roundup

 You conduct an interview with a reporter and await the results with great anticipation.
-Will your favorite quote appear in the article or program?
-Or will the reporter use that one instance where you allowed that offhand remark to slip past your lips?
+Will your favorite quote appear in the article or broadcast?
+Or will the reporter use that stumble when you allowed an offhand remark to slip past your lips?

-You receive your article by email within 90 minutes.
-It highlights positives — as well as the tricks and traps you step into:
+Your article arrives by email within 90 minutes.
+It highlights the positives — as well as the tricks and traps you fell into:

 • Did you deliver your message loud and clear?

-• Did you come across as a confident communicator?
+• Did you come across as a knowledgeable news source?

-• Did the reporter manage to plant words in your mouth leading you to say things you never imagined you could utter?
+• Did the reporter manage to plant words in your mouth leading you to say things you never imagined you would utter?

 • Did your voice betray the fact that you were nervous?